romalev/rx-packer/README.md

 _Things to be improved:_
-* finish the task.
 * utilize the power of eclipse collection.
-* read a file enabling back - pressure.
-* Read a file in a trully async way.
+* Read a file in a truly async way.